setrar/Jazzkell/examples/README.md

 Prelude> play m
 ```

-:x: If you try to load the `Bebop` example, it will fail.
-You need to install the `Jazzkell` library first
+:x: When trying to load the `Bebop` example, it will fail.

 ```
 Prelude> :load examples/Bebop.lhs